Lizzay16/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs - a script that deletes all files in the current working directory that end with the character ~. a script that creates the directories welcome, to and school.
-103-commas - a command that lists all the files and directories of the current directory, separated by commas.
+103-commas - a command that lists all the files and directories of the current directory, separated by commas. school.mgc - a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0